The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-Introducing (25) and (26) into (23) in order to construct $H_{op}$, the equation (24) assumes exactly the form which Dirac obtained by ,squaring" his linear equations.
-The latter may be got back from (24) by observing that the $H_{op}$ thus constructed factorizes in the following way
+Substituting equations~(\ref{eq25}) and~(\ref{eq26}) into~(\ref{eq23}) to construct~$H_{op}$, equation~(\ref{eq24}) takes precisely the form that Dirac obtained by ``squaring'' his linear equations.
+The latter can be recovered from~(\ref{eq24}) by observing that $H_{op}$, as thus constructed, factorizes as follows: